BEEF LIVER BALLS

 1 97% of people buy commercial dog food.
 That means 3% prepare their own dog food, regularly, and less than 3% that prepare mainly raw meat dog food diets that are balanced with appropriate offal and bone sources and amounts.

-Why CBD oil and cannabidiol dog treats should be illegal or highly regulated
+Why cannabidiol dog treats and CBD oil for dogs Australia should be illegal or highly regulated?

-If you haven't read about this concerning trend already, its because its very 'hip' to sell cannabis in the form of CBD dog treats to dog owners in America and now Australia.
+If you haven't read about this concerning trend already, its because its very 'hip' to sell cannabis in the form of CBD oil for dogs Australia treats to dog owners in America.
 With the relaxation of marihuana drug laws in the USA, the signal has been sent that its a harmless recreation drug - that clearly impairs rational thinking, work performance and driving ability ... but now its considered a new wonder drug able to cure almost all - but dont believe the hype

 Whether OR NOT all of the appropriate testing and clinical trials have been done for humans, dog physiology is often quite different and requires just as rigorous testing before it is used for dogs.
 And one of our major issues with this opiod replacement is that if it does have less side effects for extreme pain relief, and less addiction, then in extreme cases it might be useful prescribing it.

 Dog Treat history - the origin story & bad Jack Spratt

 I didn't know this until last week, so its gratifying to learn something new, that puts into perspective why our dogs are loaded with so many grains and we don't bat an eyelid.